 - Suction filter - The factory-supplied filter must be fixed using the 6 clamps on internal faces of flanges for this purpose.

-- When the unit is installed, the filter should be fixed, installed and uninstalled through the fan cover access.
+- For RPI 8/10, the filter is divided in three parts. - When the unit is installed, the filter should be fixed, installed and uninstalled through the fan cover access.